datacraft-dsc/DEPs/8/README.md

 ## Example

-Here is a representation of an example Asset using the schema described:
+Here is a an example Asset using the schema described:

 ```json
 {